TIGRLab/SCanD_project/README.md

 This step calls some "group" level bids apps to build summary sheets and html index pages.
 It also moves a meta data, qc pages and a smaller subset of summary results into the data/share folder.

-It takes about 10 minutes to run (depending on how much data you are synching).
-It could also be submitted.
+The Slurm extract job takes up to 8 hours on slurm (depending on how much data you are syncing).
+Run `06_extract_to_share_terminal.sh` after that job completes.

 ```sh
 ## go to the repo and pull new changes